TUCSON DOMESTIC VIOLENCE ATTORNEY

 • Choosing Taylor Law Group means gaining an experienced Tucson Domestic Violence defense team that not only understands the law, but also the emotional toll that DV charges can inflict.
 We are here to guide you through the legal process with compassion, clarity, and a steadfast commitment to securing the best possible outcome for your future.

--"I sat on the judge's bench for years, and I know exactly what judges look for when they’re deciding release conditions, no-contact orders, and whether or not you go home." -Doug Taylor, Former Pima County Judge
+-"I sat on the judge's bench for years, and I know exactly what judges look for when they’re deciding release conditions, no-contact orders, and whether or not you go home." -Doug Taylor, Former Judge

 Experienced Representation From a Tucson Domestic Violence Attorney